Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Applications to observed and simulated data

 \subsubsection{Influence of the prior for $\mb L$}

-For the parameters of the prior for $L$, we used the values $\sigma=1.5$ and $\tau=0.025$.
-Roughly speaking, the latter means that, a priori, we expect the daily changes of $R_{e,t}$ to be around $2.5\%$ on average and rarely larger than $5\%$.
-In order to assess the effect of varying the value of $\tau$ we additionally inspect the posterior distributions for $\tau=0.01$ and $\tau=0.05$ with the same specifications as above.
+In order to assess the effect of varying the value of $\tau$ we additionally inspect the posterior distributions for $\tau=0.01$ and $\tau=0.05$ instead of $\tau=0.025$, with the other specifications unchanged.
 Fig. \ref{sensitivity_tau} shows that the posterior distributions exhibit quite some sensitivity with respect to the choice of $\tau$.
 With increasing $\tau$ the posterior becomes wider and there is more oscillation.
 Near the beginning and end of the period also the location of the posterior depends on $\tau$.
 This is to be expected as there is little information in the data about how much the reproduction number can change in a day.
 In order to take the uncertainty about $\tau$ into account, one could use a hierarchical Bayesian approach and specify a hyperprior for distribution for $\tau$ instead of a fixed value.
+We leave the investigation of these ideas for further research.